telefonicaid/iotagent-node-lib/README.md

 ![General ](https://raw.github.com/dmoranj/iotagent-node-lib/develop/img/iotAgentLib.png "Architecture Overview")

-### The TimeInstant attribute
+### The ´TimeInstant´ element

-The IoT Agent manages the existence of a special timestamp attribute in the device to entity mapping: **TimeInstant**.
-This attribute appears in two different parts of the entity:
+The IoT Agent manages a special timestamp element as part of the device to entity mapping process: **TimeInstant**.
+This attribute appears as two different elements of an entity:

-* As a metadata of an attribute **TimeInstant** indicates the real timestamp where the value for that measure was registered.
+* As a metadata of an attribute **TimeInstant** indicates the real timestamp where the value for that measurement was registered.
 This timestamp will be provided to the IoTAgent in a protocol-specific way (check your particular IoTAgent for the details).

-* As an attribute of the entity, **TimeInstant** indicates the timestamp of the last measure received from the device.
+* As an attribute of the entity, **TimeInstant** indicates the timestamp of the last measure received from the main device associated to an entity.

 If no information about the measure timestamp is received by the IoTAgent, it will use the arrival time of the measure to generate a `TimeInstant` for both the entity and the attribute's metadata.

 Take into account that:
-* the timestamp of different attributes of the same measure may not be equal.
+* the timestamp of different attributes belonging to the same measurement record may not be equal.
 * the arrival time and the measure timestamp will not be the same in the general case.

 E.g.: in the case of a device that can take measures every hour of both temperature and humidity and sends the data